themarcusaurelius/vizion.ai/curl-guide.md

 As you see, we used an object to specify the range to search for within in the 'pages' field.
 We used 'gte' to specify 'greater than or equal to', 'lte' for 'less than or equal to', but could have also used 'gt' or 'lt' for exclusive ranges.

 #### Wildcard/Regex Queries
 Elasticsearch has built-in capabilities for wildcard searches.
-SImply specify if you are doing a wildcard search and use a '?' to represent any one character or '\*' to represent any number of characters.
+Simply specify if you are doing a wildcard search and use a '?' to represent any one character or '\*' to represent any number of characters.
 For example 'the?' would match 'they, them, then, etc.' and in the example below, we will be searching an index of patients for anyone who has a condition that ends in 'phobia'.
 ````
 curl -XGET "< ES URL >/patient/_search" -H 'Content-Type: application/json' -d
 '{